Shmood00/Permission-Based-Two-Factor/README.md

 Once the UUID value is stored on the smart watch, the smart watch sends an HTTP POST to the Golang API.
 This POST request contains the UUID of the device that is being verified.
 This verification endpoint uses the users JWT token (that contains the user public id) to query the device connected to the users account and then compares the device public id in the database with the public id that's stored on the smart watch to ensure the request is coming from the correct device.

 Once the smart watch is successfully verified, it will remained verified for 30 minutes.
-During the time in which the device is verified, a user is able to login to their account and view all of their personal informaiton.
-Once the verification has timed outthe users scope is reduced, and they are only able to view limited information when loggin into their account.
+During the time in which the device is verified, a user is able to login to their account and view all of their personal information.
+Once the verification has timed out, the users scope is reduced, and they are only able to view limited information when loggin into their account.

 # Proof of Concept
 The following will be a series of screenshots in order to demonstrate what was described is successfully working.

 The first thing shown will be how a user would register a user account.
 To do this, they would send a POST request to the `/api/user/register` endpoint.
-This POST request must be sent with a JSON payload contianing a user's:
+This POST request must be sent with a JSON payload containing a user's:
 * Name
 * Email
 * Confirmation email